ControlBar/2014-forbes-flatlands-score/README.md

-# FAI Hang Gliding Pre-World Forbes 2012
+# Australian National Hang Gliding Championships 2014

 The official scores made by FS and the tracklogs for each task are available online at;